 Attestation of family composition

-This attestation lists all the people living at your address (attention: please mention the non-Belgian persons living at your address so that they can be included in this Attestation).
+This attestation lists all the people living at your address (NB: please mention the non-Belgian persons living at your address so that they can be included in this Attestation).

 Attestation of civil status

-This attestation mentions your civil status and name of spouse/partner.
+This attestation mentions your civil status and, if applicable, the name of your spouse/partner.

 Attestation of nationality